elixir-cloud-aai/elixir-cloud-aai.github.io/docs/about/code-of-conduct.md

-# Contributor Covenant Code of Conduct
+# ELIXIR Cloud & AAI Code of Conduct

 ## Our Pledge